PDP leaders, supporters defect to APC in Ondo -

 “And we acknowledge the political sagacity, understanding, and love shown to the group by Mr Adetimehin after the death of our political mentor, Adedayo Omolafe, popularly called Expensive.

-“The APC chairman has been very supportive of the family of our late leader,” Oloye was quoted as saying during the defection.
+“The APC chairman has been very supportive of the family of our late leader.”

 Taye Jombo, another defector, described the state APC chairman as a great leader whose winning streak had strategically weakened the opposition parties in the state.

-“This is the first time in the history of Ondo state that we have two strong political parties -APC and PDP.
+Jombo said: “This is the first time in the history of Ondo state that we have two strong political parties – APC and PDP.

 “It is worthy of note that APC state chairman’s knowledge in politics, management capability, and dynamism continue to weaken the other parties in the state without given anyone incentives before they voluntarily come to APC.

-“This attribute of Adetimehin is one good reason we have decided to join APC,” Jombo said.
+“This attribute of Adetimehin is one good reason we have decided to join APC.”

 Receiving the defectors, Adetimehin assured them of equal opportunities in the party.

-He reeled out the names of the defectors with their supporters to include Oloye; Jombo; Seun Adanri; Woman leader of PDP in Akure South, Ranti Fakinlede; legislative aide to the late Omolafe, and Muyiwa Agunloye, the current PDP Treasurer in the LGA.
+He reeled out the names of the defectors with their supporters to include Oloye; Jombo; Seun Adanri; Woman Leader of the PDP in Akure South, Ranti Fakinlede; legislative aide to the late Omolafe; and Muyiwa Agunloye, the current PDP Treasurer in Akure South Local Government.

-Adetimehin also named Muyiwa Adu, former PDP candidate for Akure South/Akure North Federal Constituency; and Yekini Olanipekun as some of the PDP chieftains in the LGA who had indicated interest in joining the APC.
+Adetimehin also named Muyiwa Adu, former PDP candidate for Akure South/Akure North Federal Constituency; and Yekini Olanipekun as some of the PDP chieftains in Akure South Local Government Area, who had indicated interest in joining the APC.

-The Chairman promised to formally receive them to the party in an elaborate rally when the leader of the party in the State, Gov. Rotimi Akeredolu, resume from his annual leave.
+The chairman promised to formally receive them into the party in an elaborate rally when the leader of the party in the state, Governor Rotimi Akeredolu, resumes from his annual leave.